folbert/fewbricks/README.md

 Fewbricks and its developers are in no way associated with Advanced Custom Fields.
 Fewbricks is released under GPLv3.

 ## Dictionary
-All the following words will be explained in detail later in this document,
+The following words will be explained in detail later in this document,

 + Field - Same as in ACF.
 For example text, textarea, select, true/false, flexible content etc.
 + Brick - A collection of fields.